elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 etc).

 ## Interface
-The `setupDeps.screenshotMode` object has a single purpose: tell the app if it should render in an optimized way for screenshot capture:
+The `setupDeps.screenshotMode` object has a single purpose: tell a low-level plugin if the page is rendering in screenshot capture mode.
+The plugin decides what to do with that information.

 ```
 interface IScreenshotModeServiceSetup {